redhat-gpte-labs/practical-intro-to-container-security/lab6.md

 To demonstrate this, confirm the following commands on {{SERVER_0}} produce the expected output.

-Start by running a container that mounts ```/sys/fs/selinux``` as read-only then runs a command that requires an SELInux enabled kernel.
+Start by running a container that mounts ```/sys/fs/selinux``` as read-only then runs a command that requires an SELinux enabled kernel.

 ~~~shell
 # docker run --rm -v /sys/fs/selinux:/sys/fs/selinux:ro rhel7 id -Z